intel/BDTK/README.md

 Examples of major APIs [can be found here](cider/examples)

 ## How to Enable in Presto
+To use it with Prestodb, Intel version [Prestodb](https://github.com/intel-bigdata/presto/) is required together with Intel version [Velox](https://github.com/intel-bigdata/velox).

 # Code Of Conduct
 Big Data Analytic Toolkit's Code of Conduct [can be found here.](CODE_OF_CONDUCT.md)